Kai535813/Music-People/README.md

 ## To Do List

-1. Finish pitch buttons and ear training screen/method
 2. Update harmonizer logic with a hash map
+3. 1.
+Finish ear training screen/method
-3. Add 16th, half, and whole notes to the note class
+4. Add 16th, half, and whole notes to the note class
-4. Implement metronome logic
+5. Implement metronome logic
-5. Implement tuner logic
+6. Implement tuner logic
-6. Implement clef toggling and rest inputting
+7. Implement clef toggling and rest inputting
-7. Add sounds for metronome and tuner methods
+8. Add sounds for metronome and tuner methods
-8. Design logo and other graphics
+9. Design logo and other graphics
-9. Improve UI aesthetics with fonts and shapes
+10. Improve UI aesthetics with fonts and shapes